willhowes/makers_portfolio_and_notes/week_4.md

 ### Databases Q&A (Weds)
 * A relational databases are in table format with columns and rows (or x and y co-ordinates).
 * Main thing for us to learn how to query databases.
 Unless you want to become a database engineer or database architect.
-* SQL is a language but has ont sole purpose.
+* SQL is a language but has one sole purpose - querying databases.
 * Will need an escape an inverted comma with another inverted comma. e.g. ```'O''Hara'```.
 * An ORM would normally handle where you need escape characters.
 An ORM handles your SQL queries so you don't have to manually type them.
 * When you use ```Date.now``` on the Chitter challenge, this will be stored in the database as a 'timestamp'.